StatStud/book-club/archetypes/default.md

 ## What is the foundational knowledge required for me to learn this?

+# What do I hope to learn AND take ACTION on after reading this book?

+# What are my assumptions before reading this book?

 # Reading Comprehension questions from ChatGPT

 # What ACTIONS/HABITS will I partake after reading this book?